PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compile_Windows_en.md

 Since the situation on host machine is more complicated, we only support specific systems.

-Please note: The current version does not support NCCL, distributed, AVX, warpctc and MKL related functions.
+Please note: The current version does not support NCCL and distributed related functions.

 ### ***Local compilation***